frootlab/frootlab.github.io/_projects/vivid.md

 allows collaborating organizations to share or to offer algorithms without the need to share data!
 Together these three components constitute the Vivid Code framework.

-The Vivid Code framework allows collaborations in data science at an entirely new level!
-From a business perspective, Vivid Code allows the implementation of cutting edge enterprise analytical applications, that are automatically kept up-to-date and therefore minimize their TCO.
-From a social perspective Vivid Code facilitates collaborations between different workgroups and organizations, and therefore strengthens the position of individual advances.